-Bring the family together to celebrate Hong Kong Mid-Autumn Festival 2022!
+Hong Kong Mid-Autumn Festival 2022 is just around the corner!
 It’s a great chance to eat mooncakes, make lanterns and gaze at the huge full moon.
-Find out more about the Chinese moon festival and check out the Mid-Autumn Festival activities for kids.
+Find out more about the Chinese Moon Festival and check out the Mid-Autumn Festival activities for kids.

-This year we’re celebrating the Mid-Autumn Festival on Saturday, 10 September, 2022.
+This year we’re celebrating the Mid-Autumn Festival on Saturday, 10 September, 2022, which means the fun starts from the evening of Friday, 9 September, 2022.
+Get your lanterns ready to head to outdoor parks and playgrounds!

 Mid-Autumn Festival is one of the most colourful and quaint events in Hong Kong.
 It lights up the city with bright lanterns, light shows and fiery dragon dances.